-8.2.
-Reduction to Baues-Hennes form.
-Recall that a framed flow category \mathscr{C} of homological width 3 is in Baues-Hennes form, if it is a disjoint union of elementary Moore flow categories, Chang flow categories and Baues-Hennes flow categories of special words.
-It remains to show that a framed flow category in almost Baues-Hennes form can be turned into Baues-Hennes form.
+Definition 8.3.
+A framed flow category $\mathscr C$ of homological width 3 is said to be in $Baues-Hennes\ form$ if it is a disjoint union of elementary Moore flow categories, Chang flow categories and Baues-Hennes flow categories of special words.